 NHL announces full All-Star Game rosters

+Edmonton Oilers centre Leon Draisaitl celebrates his goal with teammates left wing Patrick Maroon , center Connor McDavid and defenseman Kris Russell during the second period of an NHL hockey game in Ottawa on Sunday, Jan.
+8, 2017.
 Montreal Canadiens goalie Carey Price reaches out to snag the pack against the Washington Capitals during the third period of an NHL hockey game Monday, Jan.
-9, 2017, in Montreal. less Montreal Canadiens goalie Carey Price reaches out to snag the pack against the Washington Capitals during the third period of an NHL hockey game Monday, Jan.
 9, 2017, in Montreal.

 Add your comments below